cdqp/anyloop/doc/devices.md

 Anatomy of a device
 -------------------

 See the `aylp_device` struct in `anyloop.h`.
-Devices have init and close functions that each run once, and a process function that runs once every loop.
+Devices have init and fini functions that each run once, and a proc function that runs once every loop.
 Some ground rules:

  1. Devices must free any memory they allocate.